dss99911/kotlin-simple-architecture/README.md

 ios
 - you can see Swift UI's code is similar with Android Jetpack Compose
-- so, It won't take much time to study.
+- so, this frameworks purpose is for developers not to study swift, IOS's architecture, IOS SDK deeply. just learn SwiftUI to draw UI
 ```kotlin
 struct SampleScreen: Screen {